Last Updated on 8th February 2021 by Sophie Nadeau

 Italianate architecture, snow-capped peaks, and situated on the shores of Lake Maggiore (otherwise known as Lago Verbàno or Lago Maggiore in Italian): if you’re looking for some fresh water, sun and one of the prettiest Swiss towns to visit, then you simply must plan a visit to Ascona.
+Here’s your ultimate guide to the best things to do in Ascona, Southern Switzerland.

 Pretty as a postcard, this Italian speaking town is in the South of Switzerland, not far from the border with Italy and the Italian province of Varese.
 And at just 196 metres above sea level, Ascona also happens to be the lowest lying town in Switzerland.